kimb/prometheus-grafana-docker-rpi/README.md

 It will:

 1. Install docker on target hosts
-2. Create a docker-compose.yml for Prometheus and Grafana (and node_exporter as default scraping target for Prometheus with info from the host)
+2. Create a docker-compose.yml for Prometheus and Grafana
-3. Automatically provision a datasource for Prometheus in Grafana
+3. Automatically provision a Prometheus datasource to Grafana
-4. Start said Docker compose
+4. (optional) node_exporter container providing Prometheus with info about the host machine
+5. (optional) Automatically provision a [ntfy.sh](https://ntfy.sh/) alerting contact point into Grafana and add a proxy container for it.
+6. Start/Update the Docker composition

 After that: